 - Make sure your shoe/boot has good heel cushioning as Nordic walking involves a heel strike.
 Also (apologies as this is really common sense) it shouldn’t rub or slip at the heel when the foot rolls through the stride and your toe should not hit the toe box and the end.
 If any of this happens, you are walking towards blisters!

 - If you are buying a walking boot, try and get one that is as light as possible otherwise you’ll be even more tired at the end of a long walk, with sore hip flexors to boot (pun intended, obviously).

 - Look after your footwear.
-I repeat.
+We repeat.
 Look after your footwear.
 As with most things in life, the more care you take of your footwear the better it will serve you and the longer it will last.
-Yes, buy Nikwax (or whatever it is that the shop assistant recommends) and apply it regularly.
+Buy Nikwax and apply it regularly.
 Apparently, as soon as water stops ‘balling’ on your footwear, it’s time to re-proof it.
-If you don’t, this will happen: the material will get saturated, which will impair its breathability, which will damage the waterproof membrane (which will negate your warranty), which will leave you with wet feet and a bill for new shoes.
-I know.
-I’m culpable.
+If you don’t, this will happen: the material will get saturated, which will impair its breathability, which will damage the waterproof membrane (which will negate your warranty) which will leave you with wet feet and a bill for new shoes.
+We know.
+We're culpable.

 - Add in waterproof socks like Sealskinz.
 They will keep your feet extra warm and dry, just trim any sharp toenails as you don't want to snag the sock's waterproof membrane.
 Don't walk around the house in them and let them air dry after washing (no heat).